SAP/styleguides/clean-abap/CleanABAP.md

 > [Clean ABAP](#clean-abap) > [Content](#content) > [Comments](#comments) > [This section](#prefer-pragmas-to-pseudo-comments)

-Prefer pragmas to pseudo comments to blend out irrelevant warnings and errors identified by the ATC.
+Prefer pragmas to pseudo comments to suppress irrelevant warnings and errors identified by the ATC.
 Pseudo comments have mostly become obsolete and have been replaced by pragmas.

 ```ABAP